|

 segments.
 If centers in the brain are included in the reflex

 pathway. the reflex is supraspinal.
+We noted

 earlier that it is easy to underestimate the importance of